wanderrful/baewoo/services/word-service/README.md

-# Baewoo!
+# Word-Service

-This is a Proof of Concept for a full stack web app to help people learn Korean vocabulary words!

-As of writing, this app contains CRUD functionality.
+This back-end web service handles routes relating to CRUD operations on the Mongo Database's `bwWords` collection.